 There has been a lot of criticism towards AAU basketball in the last couple of years from current and former NBA players.
 Obviously, there is something wrong with AAU, and Kendrick Perkins is the last person who spoke out against the AAU system and how it's run.
 Former NBA player and current analyst went to social media to break down what he saw in the AAU tournament in which one of his sons competed.

 Perkins is critical of AAU

-Apparently, all hell broke loose at the tournament in which he saw people and players fighting and teams cheating their way in order to win the tournament.
-Some teams are even bringing older players to play against the younger competition to increase their chances of winning, which is not the competitive spirit you want to have in these tournaments.
+Apparently, all hell broke loose at the tournament in which he saw people and players fighting and teams cheating their way to winning the tournament.
+Some squads are even bringing older players to play against the younger competition to increase their chances of winning, which is not the competitive spirit you want in these tournaments.

 Perkins didn't stop there and said young kids who are participating are behaving horribly, cursing each other out, which is no way to behave in such a tournament.
 This behavior starts at home, and Perkins pointed out that he would not let his son behave this way.
 On top of that, he believes the tournaments are rigged and need serious improvement on all possible levels.

-All of the things that Perkins mentioned which happened in the tournament are a disgrace for the people who are organizing these events.
-Even former NBA player Gilbert Arenas talked about the AAU and how it’s a horrible system that doesn’t teach the kids how to play the game the right way.
+Perkins mentioned that everything that happened in the tournament was a disgrace for the people organizing these events.
+Even former NBA player Gilbert Arenas talked about the AAU and how it's a horrible system that doesn't teach the kids how to play the game the right way.
 AAU league needs a serious change on so many levels because that is the only way the kids can benefit and develop their skillset accordingly.
 Perkins has the right to be mad if he even witnessed half of the things he mentioned because that is not a healthy environment for kids that want to hopefully one day become professional athletes.